 Follow the CRCL news on Twitter!

-You are invited to the 1st International Symposium "Immune Responses in Cancer and Infection" jointly organized by the CRCL and the CIRI (International Research Centre in Infectiology), in Lyon, February 13-15 2017 !
-For more information: click here
+The 1st International Symposium "Immune Responses in Cancer and Infection" jointly organized by the CRCL and the CIRI (International Research Centre in Infectiology) will take place in Lyon, February 13-15 2017 !

 The organizers thanks all the participants and the sponsors and partners of the event.
 Click here to access the website.
 Find below a short movie of the event!